-(President 7/20/84; amended 8/99; 11/06)
+(President 7/20/84; amended 8/99; 11/06; 7/1/23)

 - General.
 The University of Iowa exists primarily for expanding and disseminating knowledge.
-Therefore, research activities which are subject to indefinite suppression, censorship, or control by a body outside the University ordinarily are not, and should not be, conducted within the University.
+Therefore, research activities that are subject to indefinite suppression, censorship, or control by a body outside the University ordinarily are not conducted within the University.
 Where the advancement of science and other considerations, such as the proper protection of the proprietary rights of research sponsors, make restrictions on the access to research information unavoidable, such research activities may be permitted provided that public knowledge is available about the purposes of the research, the identity of the investigators, the amount and sources of funds to be expended, and the University facilities utilized in the research.

 - Restrictions on research participation, access, and dissemination.
 Research conducted by faculty, staff, and students of The University of Iowa is public domain "fundamental research" as that term is defined in National Security Decision Directive (NSDD) 189.
 When proposed University research involves information, technology, or other materials that are subject to applicable export control laws and regulations, thereby restricting dissemination of results and access to and participation in research activities by foreign nationals, acceptable language pertaining to the application of export control requirements must be negotiated with the sponsor prior to the University's acceptance of the award and conduct of the research.

 - The conduct of research in compliance with applicable export control laws or regulations, including the International Traffic in Arms Regulations (ITAR) and the Export Administration Regulations (EAR), shall not be deemed to be in conflict with the University's limitations on conducting classified research.